-Maybe the title of this post surprised you, as credit cards are often villified in the personal finance community.
+Maybe the title of this post surprised you, as credit cards are often vilified in the personal finance community.
 However, if you’re out of debt and you can manage credit without overspending, a credit card has more perks than pitfalls.
+In fact, using your credit card will likely help you budget!

 I have two main credit cards: gold American Express card, which costs $150 per year, and the no-fee MBNA cash-back rewards card.

-Whenever possible, I charge all purchases to my American Express gold card.
+Whenever possible, I charge all purchases to my American Express Gold card.
+At store that don’t accept American Express, I pay with my MasterCard.

 How My Credit Card Helps Me Budget